OlivierLaflamme/Cheatsheet-God/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone who ever contributed
 * Inspiration: nothing being in one place